codestag/stagtools/README.md

 ![StagTools shortcodes](https://cldup.com/XhBvxAfAhH.jpg)

-Apart from above, the plugin also comes with 4 widgets: Twitter, Dribbble, Flickr, and Instagram
+Apart from above, the plugin also comes with 3 widgets: Twitter, Dribbble & Flickr.